Delegates Ready to Renominate Trump at Charlotte Convention

 With the pandemic still raging and the economy in tatters, Trump has a major task at hand.
 The Democrats' convention was “masterfully choreographed," said Douglas Brinkley, a presidential historian at Rice University.

 “Now the burden is on Republicans to replicate the Democratic effort," Brinkley said.
-In addition to needing a message that might attract new voters, he said, Republicans must also find a way to draw in viewers because the president is already so over-exposed.
+Besides needing a message that might attract new voters, he said, Republicans must also find a way to draw in viewers because the president is already so over-exposed.

 “They're going to have a hard time garnering attention because we’ve lived with Trump for so long," Brinkley said.
 He expressed surprised that Trump hadn't tried to grab headlines by, for instance, replacing Pence on the ticket.
 “That would really grab everybody’s attention and shake things up," he said.
 Otherwise, “there’s a kind of flatness.
 ‘Oh, Pence is speaking next week.’”

-In addition to the formal nomination roll-call, the party will also approve a handful of new resolutions, including one that backs Columbus Day as a federal holiday and one that labels the Southern Poverty Law Center, which catalogs the country’s hate groups, as a “radical organization.”
+Besides the formal nomination roll call, the party will also approve a handful of new resolutions, including one that backs Columbus Day as a federal holiday and one that labels the Southern Poverty Law Center, which catalogs the country’s hate groups, as a “radical organization.”
 Another bemoans “cancel culture,” warning that it “has grown into erasing of history, encouraging lawlessness, muting citizens, and violating free exchange of ideas, thoughts, and speech.”

-But they will not vote on a 2020 platform, after a unanimous voted to forego one this year.
+But they will not vote on a 2020 platform, after a unanimous vote to forego one this year.

 “RESOLVED, That the Republican Party has and will continue to enthusiastically support the President’s America-first agenda,” a resolution instead reads, in part.